luciocs/para-casa-inclusivo/README.md

 *For larger activities, insert the statement/text first and then the questions for best results.

+IMPORTANT: PARA CASA INCLUSIVO is a custom prompt for ChatGPT.
+The quality of the adaptations can vary according to the changes OpenAI makes to the model over time.

 ## Contribution

 Contributions to improve and expand PARA CASA INCLUSIVO are greatly welcomed.
 To contribute: